mrz-gh/MyXPs/HardwareTechnicalTips.md

 - [ModelSim-Intel® FPGA Edition (includes Starter Edition)][https://www.intel.com/content/www/us/en/software-kit/750666/modelsim-intel-fpgas-standard-edition-software-version-20-1-1.html]

-- **ModelSim SE and ModelSim PE** are the versions that support (**UVM**);

 - **ModelSim 10.1d (2011)** supports all SystemVerilog/Verilog features except:

       SystemVerilog assertions
       SystemVerilog coverage
       randomize method
       program blocks
-          Dave Rich from Mentor does not recomment the use of program blocks for any user: http://go.mentor.com/programblocks
+          Dave Rich from Mentor does not recommend the use of program blocks for any user: http://go.mentor.com/programblocks

     Out of the above, only the randomize method is used by the UVM library.
     <https://eda-playground.readthedocs.io/en/latest/modelsim-uvm.html>